prof-rossetti/flask-firebase-template-2022/README.md

 # flask-firebase-template-2022

+A web application starter template, created in Python with the Flask framework.
+Allows users to login with their Google accounts (via OAuth).
+Interfaces with a Google Cloud Firestore database.

+> NOTE: currently the login with google functionality works, but the login with email and password is not yet implemented.

+## Prerequisites

+This application requires a Python development environment:

+  + Git
+  + Anaconda, Python, Pip

+For beginners, here are some instructions for how to install Anaconda, and [set up your local Python development environment](https://github.com/prof-rossetti/intro-to-python/blob/main/exercises/local-dev-setup/README.md#anaconda-python-and-pip).

 ## Repo Setup

-Clone this repo onto your local machine.
+Make a copy of this template repo (as necessary).
+Clone your copy of the repo onto your local machine.
 Navigate there from the command-line.

-Setup and activate a new virtual environment:
+Setup and activate a new Anaconda virtual environment:

 ```sh
 conda create -n flask-firebase-env python=3.8